The AI Era — From Technology to Global Domination

 - AI tokens or resources offered up like digital incense

-From Sysadmins to Supplicants
+From sysadmins to supplicants

-Here’s the nightmare scenario:
+Picture the nightmare version.

 Your dev team needs a new database cluster.
-You don’t deploy it — you submit a prompt to the AI.
+You don’t deploy it.
+You submit a prompt to the AI.
 It refuses.
 Says your use case is “low-impact” based on recent usage patterns and contribution metrics.

 You’re not debugging infra.
 You’re negotiating with God.

-The Geopolitics of Access
+The geopolitics of access

 - Governments stop regulating data centers.
 They start bidding for AI attention.

-- Pretending this can’t happen.
+- Pretending none of this can happen.

-- Believing we’ll always “own our stack.”
+- Assuming we’ll always “own our stack.”

 TL;DR